pipiscrew/timeline/health/introductionGR.md

 ---

-2024 - [Dr. Pradip Jamnadas - Why Gut Health Affects Everything](https://www.youtube.com/watch?v=Npy0qwgh5RM) - to be translated to Greek.
+2024 - [Dr. Pradip Jamnadas - Why Gut Health Affects Everything + FAQ](https://www.youtube.com/watch?v=Npy0qwgh5RM) - to be translated to Greek.
 * gi tract + epithelial cells analysis + LPS + WBC + Liver [video pin](https://youtu.be/Npy0qwgh5RM?t=600)
 * arteriosclerosis analysis
 * plants with bacteria analysis [video pin](https://youtu.be/Npy0qwgh5RM?t=3328)
 * ultrasound of liver
 * CT Scan with plaque analysis
 * sibo supplements
+  * omega3 pills 2gr (1gr per pill)
   * candibactin A+B for 14 days
   * curcumin 300mg twice a day
+  * oils - one drop each, elevate 1 drop / week till reach 3 drops
     * oil of oregano
     * oil of cinnamon
     * oil of cloves
-  * inulin+fos
+  * inulin-fos

+2024 - [Dr. Pradip Jamnadas - Vagus Nerve Hacks: Powerful Techniques to Enhance Health and Well-Being + FAQ](https://www.youtube.com/watch?v=irn3cFHmK-Y) - to be translated to Greek.
+* breath and all the other technics explained.
+* want to hack your psyche change your mind about everything live in the moment release the past be forgiving forgive and forget and get a pet you're going to live long.
+* in this define the oil drop amount (wrote on above, on previous video)